 5. Check Graphics Card details via the DirectX Diagnostic Tool

 DirectX Diagnostic Tool is a utility that reports detailed information about the DirectX components and drivers installed on your Windows 11 device.
-It can also check your graphics card.
+It also tells about the graphics card installed on your device.

 1. Open the RUN Dialog box, type dxdiag, and press Enter.